gdcho/gdcho/README.md

 </a>

 ## 📝 Core Features

 - **Anonymous Reviews**
-  Read and write candid feedback on any BCIT CST course.
+  Share and browse honest feedback on BCIT CST courses without revealing your identity.

+- **Course Search & Filter**
+  Find courses by name and filter by difficulty, likes, or usefulness to explore what suits you best.

-- **Advanced Filtering**
+- **Program-Powered Search**
-  Sort by course name, difficulty, likes, and usefulness.
+  Search for your program by keyword to quickly find matching courses and information.

+- **Clavo Community Q&A**
+  Ask and answer questions about courses, instructors, or programs to help and learn from others.